 }

-Touch yourself.
-I will only comment that later see the section “just because it works doesn’t mean it’s right.”
+Play with them.
+I will only comment that later we will see the section “just because something works doesn’t mean it’s right”.

-Similar to the previous one, you have the usual if conditional, the switch, and the ternary operator ?.
-Use each one when appropriate, and avoid putting nested conditionals like crazy.
+Similar to the previous one, you have the classic if conditional, the switch, and the ternary operator ?.
+Use each one when appropriate, and avoid nesting conditionals like crazy.

-It’s amazing the mess of code that is sometimes seen for something that could have been solved in one line with the String class.
+It’s amazing the sausages of code you sometimes see for something that could have been solved in one line with the String class.
 The String class has an undeserved bad reputation for causing problems with dynamic memory.

-It has a point, String is an object, and to create a new String it needs to be positioned in memory.
-If we start creating Strings like crazy, and since Arduino doesn’t have a memory manager like a normal computer, you create objects in different memory positions.
-And, even if you release them, you are leaving it like a Swiss cheese and in the end, even though you have available memory, none of them fits your new String.
+It has some reason, String is an object, and to create a new String it needs to be placed in memory.
+If we start creating Strings like possessed, and since Arduino doesn’t have a memory manager like a normal computer, you keep creating objects in different memory locations.
+And, even if you free them, you leave it like Swiss cheese and in the end, even though you have memory available, none of it fits your new String.

-Then you have a nice memory collapse, which Arduino solves by restarting and getting rid of the little torture that your sketch has been, starting again with clean memory and brand new.
+Then you have a nice memory collapse, which Arduino solves by restarting and getting rid of the little torture that your sketch has been by starting over with clean, brand-new memory.

-That’s how it is, and it can’t be argued.
+That’s the way it is, and it can’t be argued.
 But it’s not the String class’s fault, it’s yours for creating objects like crazy.
-The String class, when used properly, is a great ally that will save you huge amounts of code.
+The String class, used well, is a great ally that will save you enormous amounts of code.

 This is the most controversial point and, for many, the hardest to understand.
 Code cleanliness versus execution efficiency.
 We will agree that both are desirable, and you always have to keep an eye on both.